LangChain Reference home pageLangChain ReferenceLangChain Reference

 Client for interacting with the Sandbox Server API.

-This client provides a simple interface for managing sandboxes and templates.
+This client provides a simple interface for managing sandboxes and snapshots.

 Raised when a command exceeds its timeout.